hrishix6/express-typescript-docker-starter/README.md

 - name test files with '.spec.ts' suffix to exclude them in production build.

-- husky pre-commit hook checks if code is formatted and linting has no issues, pre-push hook checks if all tests pass.
+- husky pre-commit hook checks if code is formatted and linting has no issues.

 ## License